AdamKeesecker/yahtzee/README.md

-# client-template
+# Yahtzee

-Serves as a template for client JavaScript applications.
+This is a fun dice related game called Yahtzee!

 It uses:
 * Jade